 Next, the alcohol is transferred to copper stills.
 Why copper?
 It is easy to mold, conducts heat efficiently and is corrosion-resistant.
 Most importantly, the copper catalyzes chemical reactions which remove highly volatile sulfur compounds and help form the esters that impart a fruity character.

-After distilling, Scotch whisky must age for at least three years, while single malt must mature for a minimum of nine.
-Maturation time varies depending on the distillery; some malts age for 12 to 16 years.
+After distilling, Scotch whisky must age for at least three years; maturation time varies depending on the distillery.
 Whisky casks are made of European or American oak and have already been used to make bourbon, sherry or port.
 The type of predecessor liquid influences the flavor of the finished product.
 Cask size must be less than 185 gallons to ensure the necessary additive, subtractive and interactive reactions between the wood and the whisky.
 During these reactions, more sulfur compounds are removed, alcohols and aldehydes are oxidized, and acids react with ethanol to create esters.
 Since the desired concentrations of these reactions only occur at a certain temperature and humidity range, the regulations state that Scotch whisky must be aged within Scotland.

 Aging in wooden casks is also what gives whisky its liquid gold appearance.
 If the melanoidins from the degrading timber don’t brown the whisky sufficiently, caramel is the only additive allowed by the Scotch Whisky Regulations to achieve the expected color.